mathgladiator/adama-lang/docs/docs/language-tour.md

 }
 ```

 The above code will construct the state of the document representing a typical deck of cards containing 52 cards, 4 suits and 13 cards per suit.
 Tables are always private in Adama, so viewers of the document will not see table structures.
-However, the dta contained within the table will be viewable.
+However, the data contained within the table will be viewable.
 Queries against the table expose selected data to people such as players.
-As an example, the following code will let everyone know the size of the deck.
+As an example, the following code will let everyone know the size of the deck:

 ```adama
 public formula deck_size = deck.size();
 ```

 The above **formula** variable represents Adama's [reactive programming language](https://en.wikipedia.org/wiki/Reactive_programming).
-As the deck undergoes changes during gameplay, the formula variables depending on that deck will be recomputed and updates are sent to viewers such as players in the game.
+As the deck undergoes changes during gameplay, the formula variables depending on that deck will be recomputed and updates will be sent to viewers such as players in the game.

 Because Adama continually updates the state of document, the connection from your device to the Adama Document Store uses a socket.
 The socket provides a way for the server to know the state of the client, and then minimize the compute overhead on the server.
 This enables small data changes to manifest in small compute changes that translate to less network usage.
-Less network usages translates to less client device compute overhead, and this manifests into less battery consumption for the end-user.
+Less network usage translates to less client device compute overhead, and this manifests into less battery consumption for the end-user.
 Board games can last for hours when they leverage Adama's reduction in battery power consumption.

 A table is an exceptionally powerful tool, and Adama uses [language integrated query](https://en.wikipedia.org/wiki/Language_Integrated_Query) (LINQ) to query data.
 Using the Card structure, the following example adds a **client** type to the Card record to indicate possession of the card: